 There are certain signs you can look and feel for to tell whether you are flat, spilled or full, such as by poking contracted muscles and by assessing your ability to get a "pump".

-Prevent walking on stage flat or spilled by starting your carb load at least 2 days out.
-Taking pictures frequently and adjusting as you get closer to show time.
+Prevent walking on stage flat or spilled by starting your carb load at least 2 days out—take pictures frequently and adjust as you get closer to show time.

-Keep calm, a spill is correctable, the show is for fun and you're learning something fascinating about your body.
+Keep calm—a spill can be corrected and the show is meant to be fun.
+Remind yourself that you're learning something fascinating about your body.

 Check out these pictures: